rdoois/rdoois/README.md

 ## Hi there!
-I'm Renato Oliveira aka rdoois 👋
+I'm Renato Oliveira AKA rdoois 👋

 - 🔭 I'm currently working on backend, using Go and Java
 - 🌱 I’m currently studying <a href="https://github.com/rdoois/leetcode">how to solve Leetcode problems</a>